What Are Adaptogenic Herbs | Teelixir

 Using Adaptogenic Herbs to Relieve Stress

-Adaptogens, known for their stress-protective properties, alleviate stress by enhancing resilience and fortifying the body, enabling it to better handle perceived threats and stressors.
+Adaptogens, known for their stress-protective properties, may alleviate stress by enhancing resilience and fortifying the body, enabling it to better handle perceived threats and stressors.

 While stressors can stem from lifestyle or stress-inducing activities, chronic stress can also have biological origins such as imbalanced blood glucose levels, microbial infections, and gut inflammation.